 Advanced Messaging comes enabled out of box.
 You don’t have to do anything to get started.
 To learn how to manage Advanced Messaging preferences, check out the Devices page for your device.

 We are committed to launch new, meaningful features and services that give our customers the best experience on the T-Mobile network.
-As of June 28, 2018, our network supports this technology on selected devices.
-T-Mobile Samsung Galaxy S7 and S7 Edge devices are first in line to receive the new service through a software upgrade.
-More devices will be supported later this year.
+As of June 28, 2018, our network supports this technology on selected devices with more coming in the future.

 New features supported with Universal Profile 1.0 are: